 You may have preferred prayers, readings or hymns, but if you are not sure, the officiate will provide guidance when you meet.

-If it is your preference to have a religious service for your loved one, you can liaise with the officiate personally, as much or as little, as you wish.
+If it is your preference to have a religious service, you can liaise with the officiate personally, as much or as little, as you wish.
 If you would prefer Full Circle Funerals to liaise, please advise us of this and we will do so and keep you informed.

 Humanist ceremonies offer a very personal way to say goodbye and to remember the person who has died without any religious content.
 It is all about celebrating the individual and the connections made throughout their life and focusing on the life they have lived.
 The individual does not need to have been a practising humanist in life, in order to have a humanist funeral.